Marquee Building Consent / Exemption Application Guidance

 This exemption allows you to construct, alter or remove a tent or marquee, that is being used either for public assembly (eg at a school gala) or private use (eg for a wedding reception).
 However, this is only if the tent or marquee does not exceed 100 square metres, and is not in place for more than a month.

 The exemption also recognises the simple construction and temporary nature of stalls used at fairs, exhibitions (such as trade shows) and market events.
 The above conditions also apply to private marquees.

 The restrictions on maximum floor area have been imposed, to avoid potential safety problems.

-If you are proposing to erect a marquee, that does not fall into the above category, you will need to apply for an exemption from the need for building consent.
-Council will consider each application on its own merits, they will check for compliance with relevant building code clauses, and either grant or refuse the application.
+If you are proposing to erect a marquee that does not fall into the above category, you can apply for a building consent or a discretionary exemption from the need for building consent.
+Council will consider each application on its own merits, checking for compliance with relevant building code clauses, and either grant or refuse the application.

 Exemptions other than those listed in Schedule 1, are not automatically granted.

 Information to be supplied for building consent or exemption application:

 - In either case, complete all relevant sections of a building consent application form using the downloadable application form [PDF, 274 KB] or through our AlphaOne online consent system.

 - The type of information required to be supplied with an exemption from building consent application is the same as for a building consent application, ie it needs to demonstrate compliance with the relevant provisions of the building code: